 Consider returning results instead of raising exceptions.
 Instead of raising exceptions, you always can design your exception-taking object to return a result or status that is directly checked by the requestor.
-This makes it more obvious who must take at least some responsibility-the requestor.
+This makes it more obvious who's got to take at least some responsibility-the requestor.